Welcome to Volume 5 of Executed to Suppress His Message.

 Jesus said that ordinary people — people just like you and me — are required to forgive sinners.
 Moreover, the Lord said we must forgive those who sin against us a minimum of 490 times!

-But then a week later, your neighbor gets into another argument and does the same thing: he drinks too much, gets in his car, and damages your fence.
+But then a week later, the neighbor gets into another argument and does the same thing: he drinks too much, gets in his car, and again damages your fence.
 But again, he comes over and apologizes.
-So you forgive him.
+And so again, you forgive him.

 Yet the neighbor’s drinking continues.
 He’s getting drunk and damaging your fence every weekend.
 And he does this week after week, year after year, for an incredible nine years!
-Over the years this man has damaged your fence 468 times; but because you are a Christian, you have obeyed Jesus and forgiven him each time.
-Furthermore, your neighbor still has 22 more times to wreck your fence until he reaches Jesus’ “seventy times seven.”
+Over the years this man has damaged your fence 468 times.
+But because you are a Christian, you have obeyed Jesus and forgiven him each time.
+And your neighbor still has 22 more times to wreck your fence until he reaches Jesus’ “seventy times seven.”